It was important to rediscover the beautiful side of life over time

 Symptoms in the first few years hardly noticeable to others

 My fears that people would look at me funny and avoid me were unfounded.
 In the first few years I did notice the symptoms myself, but they were hardly visible to others.
-Two friends whose fathers had Parkinson's did distance themselves from me though.
+Two friends whose fathers had Parkinson's did distance themselves from me, though.
 But that was at a time when there was hardly any medication.
-I could understand them distancing themselves, but it was still hurtful for me.
+I could understand them distancing themselves, but it was still hurtful to me.
 I then made two new, very reliable friendships that are still strong today.

 And I also met my current partner after having already been diagnosed with Parkinson's for a couple of years.
 We've been living together for about ten years now.
 He doesn't have Parkinson's, but he has other health problems.
 We can discuss things well and have learned a lot about life together.

 I was referred to the university hospital to make sure the diagnosis was correct and the medication was right.
 I had idiopathic (editorial note: no known cause) Parkinson's.
 At first I took an MAO-B inhibitor and L-Dopa three times a day.
 Later on I also started taking a dopamine agonist.
 I noticed that I found it hard to concentrate when I was taking the medication.
 For example, since I've been taking the medication I've found it difficult to get to the end of a book.